3 Common Types of Mutual Funds

 Allocation funds are a combination of stock and fixed income securities and are subject to the risks involved in each of these security types.

 Stock markets are volatile and can fluctuate significantly in response to company, industry, political, regulatory, market, or economic developments.
-In general, the bond market is volatile and fixed income securities that carry the interest rate, inflation, price volatility and other risks.
+In general, the bond market is volatile with fixed income securities that carry the interest rate, inflation, price volatility and other risks.

 2. Alternative Mutual Funds